Washington Township High School

 Washington Township 19, Eastern 0:

-Phil Pleasant ran for three scores and notched the first two 34 seconds apart in
+Phil Pleasant ran for three scores and notched the first two 34 seconds apart in the second quarter.

 FINAL